 Building better relationships is not as hard as you think.
-The real secrets are not about big gestures, being romantic or being rich.
-It’s the small action and subtle thoughts happen daily without being noticed.
+The real secrets are not about big gestures, being romantic, or being rich.
+It’s the small action and subtle thoughts that happen daily without being noticed.
 It’s about consistency, a lifetime commitment to your loved one.

 She fell in love with you because when you woke up in the morning you said good morning to her before you checked your phone.